johannessarpola/gollections/README.md

 # gollections

-library for different data structures, should handle concurrency
+general purpose library with data structures for golang.